Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 ### C11
 Vehicle detector shall cover a range of at least 50 μH to 1000 μH at a frequency at 50 kHz

-   - This constraint was descoped as it was determined during the halfway point of the project that it would not apply to the Loop Controller.
-The original constraint was designed around an off the shelf Loop Controller, but as it was decided to design our own, this constraint was descoped.
+   - This constraint is descoped due to the previously mentioned design changes.

 ### C14